 Trade unionists can donate to help McDonalds strikers and, above all, encourage other young workers they know to get involved themselves.
 Just as with other disputes, we can also co-ordinate our campaigns together - and it was great to know that Lewis already knew about the strike action being taken in nearby Charlton Park Academy in a dispute over cuts to sickness entitlements which continues this term.

 If you live locally, come and help support the campaign in Woolwich on Saturday September 16th.
-As it says on the Facebook event page, "we will be collecting funds for the strike and also talking to workers and
+As it says on the Facebook event page, "we will be

 I'll leave the last word to Lewis: "McDonalds sets the benchmark for other companies setting poverty wages - if we can shift them, we can also help thousands more workers too".
 Let's make sure we help them, alongside the BFAWU and the Fast Food Rights campaign, to do exactly that!